kumarsarvesh0224/Epic20_JAVA_Project/README.md

 Step 3 : run command in the same CMD window ->   docker run -d ^ --name cassandra ^ -p 9042:9042 ^ cassandra:4.1

 Step 4 : run in the same CMD window ->   docker exec -it cassandra cqlsh
+         (If the command does not works or you get some error, just wait for few seconds and run it again.)

 Step 5 : run inside cqlsh in one line ->  CREATE KEYSPACE employee_keyspace WITH replication = {'class': 'SimpleStrategy', 'replication_factor': 1}; USE employee_keyspace; CREATE TABLE employee ( id uuid PRIMARY KEY, name text, email text, salary double );